Categories

 Not every lead is ready to buy.
 Some haven’t grown into your products yet, or need an existing service contract to expire before making a move.
 Targeting these prospects with drip campaigns, meaning occasionally “dripping” a little content their way, can keep you in mind without a large effort on your part—and without pushing them away with a hard sell.
 Establishing your business as a leader in their industry will pay off over time.

-5. Employ tools.
+5. Employ the Right Tools

 There are plenty of tools available to help marketing and sales coordinate and manage their leads.
 In fact, it’s likely that your existing CRM has some features that can help you generate and manage leads.
 Whatever you use, make sure it captures all the data you need at every point in the customer journey, can help you tag and score leads, and arms your sales team as well as your marketing team with everything they need to turn a lead into a conversion.